breatheco-de/main-documentation/Contribution_Manuals/BreatheCode_Writter.md

 - **Use [Markdown](https://www.markdownguide.org/)** for creating a clean and organized document.
 Also, you can check out how [writing on GitHub](https://help.github.com/categories/writing-on-github/).
 It is sometimes best to practice building a markdown file in an offline program before submitting your contribution.
 -   **Use a clear and descriptive title**  in order to identify your contribution/issue.
--   **Provide full and clear descriptions**  add as much as many details you need, please use a logical order.
+-   **Provide full and clear descriptions**, beware of ambiguities, be concrete, use word-pictures, avoid abstract words.
+Use active instead of passive words, and please use a logical order.
 -   **Include a section for credits** (if apply) in order to highlight and link to the authors of the information it will contain.
 -   **Provide specific examples** to demonstrate the steps by using specifics descriptions, you can also include images, .gif screen files, etc.
-NOTES:
+**NOTES**:
 If a change addresses an issue, include a line of the form: `Fixes #<issue number>`.